 Behavior and Personality

 Guanacos are herd animals and exhibit levels of cautiousness expected from wild animals.
 If threatened, a guanaco can spit over a distance of 6 feet (1.8 meters).
 They also communicate by bleating and by tail and ear positions.
 For example, ears up means the animal is relaxed; ears forward means the guanaco is alarmed; ears laid flat is a sign of aggression.
-Guanacos defend themselves against predators -- most notably the mountain lion -- by running as a group at high speeds.
-Adults can run at speeds of 40 miles (64 km) per hour, while baby guanacos, called chulengos, can run soon after birth.
+Guanacos defend themselves against predators—most notably the mountain lion—by running as a group at high speeds.
+Adults can run at speeds of 40 miles (64 kilometers) per hour, while baby guanacos, called chulengos, can run soon after birth.

 The alpaca (Vicugna pacos) is one of two domesticated camelids in South America, the other being the larger llama.
 Alpacas are descended from wild vicuñas, while llamas are descended from wild guanacos.

-An adult alpaca stands at about 3 feet (0.91 m) at the shoulder and 4.5 to 5 feet (1.37 to 1.52 m) from the toes to the tips of the ears (making them smaller than llamas and guanacos but larger than vicuñas).
-Male alpacas normally weight between 140 and 185 pounds (64 to 84 kg); females tend to be smaller, weighing from 105 to 150 pounds (48 to 68 kg).
+An adult alpaca stands at about 3 feet (0.91 meters) at the shoulder and 4.5 to 5 feet (1.37 to 1.52 meters) from the toes to the tips of the ears (making them smaller than llamas and guanacos but larger than vicuñas).
+Male alpacas normally weight between 140 and 185 pounds (64 to 84 kilograms); females tend to be smaller, weighing from 105 to 150 pounds (48 to 68 kilograms).

 Alpaca herds are found on the highland plateaus of southern Peru, Ecuador, northern Bolivia, and northern Chile.
-According to the Food and Agriculture Organization of the United Nations (FAO), about 80 percent of the global population (at least three million) is found in Peru, primarily in the southern regions of Puno, Arequipa, and Cusco.
+According to the Food and Agriculture Organization of the United Nations (FAO), about 80 percent of the global population (at least 3 million) is found in Peru, primarily in the southern regions of Puno, Arequipa, and Cusco.

 Alpacas were domesticated in Peru thousands of years ago.
 Unlike the llama, which served as a pack animal, a source of meat and a provider of wool, the alpaca has long been bred for its fiber alone.
 Alpaca wool is considered one of the finest wools in the world, being soft, warm, luxurious, and hypoallergenic.